vikcher01-source/movie-search-app/README.md

 ---

-⭐ Если вам понравился этот проект, поставьте звезду на GitHub!
+⭐ If you like this project, please give it a star on GitHub!

-**Сделано с ❤️ используя Next.js и TMDB API**
+**Made with ❤️ using Next.js and TMDB API**